 Australian Birth Stories: Bianca (podcast) » stories of prenatal diagnosis

-While congenital anomalies are more common than we think, we rarely hear the stories of the people that have received a prenatal diagnosis.
-We have collated some stories here, to share with you the variety of reactions, experiences and outcomes.
+We have collated parents stories to share with the variety of reactions, experiences and outcomes.

-Note: these stories appear in random order.
+• These stories appear in random order.

-We understand that stories which may empower one person, may be unhelpful for another.
+• Stories which help one person, may be unhelpful for another.

-Please use the dropdown category box to select a particular topic
+Please use the dropdown category box to select a particular topic or to avoid other topics.

-or to avoid other topics.
 The decision-making category includes stories that reflect the vast array of potential experiences.

-Please contact us to let us know about any other stories featuring a prenatal diagnosis of congenital anomalies so we can share them here.
+Please contact us to let us know about any other stories we should include here.

 Photo of Australian Birth Stories: Bianca (podcast)